Let down - Neighbour

 The secret to creating a new habit is making the action as easy as possible.
 So, if you're planning on exercising first thing, lay out your workout gear and trainers the night before.
 Promise yourself you'll stick to the routine for just two weeks.
 After that time, you're very likely to have slipped into a routine and hey presto, the exercise habit is formed.

 Clearly a piece of cake or glass of wine after each workout will probably negate all your efforts, so try rewarding yourself when you reach your goals with a new pair of trainers, a manicure or an early night with a film.

 Regular gardening not only has the benefit of getting you into the fresh air and upping your Vitamin D, but it also means your outdoor space will be weed-free and beautiful year round.
 Just be cautious not to overdo the bending and damage your back.

 Arguably the very best kind of exercise for mind, body and spirit, looking after the grandkids is beneficial for all involved.
 Exhausting, yes.
 Rewarding, most definitely!
 Don't rely on screens to keep them occupied and take a look at these wonderful ideas to keep kids entertained.
 You're sure to end the day happy, tired and definitely well-exercised.

 If you don't do it for yourself, do it for the wellbeing of your dog.
 Take a slightly longer walk, try a different route, throw a ball in the park.
 Every extra step makes a difference.

 "I have dogs, so an hour for them is minimum really.
 The dogs are a boon, because I have to go out whatever the weather."

-There are plenty mores tips, advice and support on exercise, diet and fitness on the forums, so come and share your successes or challenges.
+There are plenty mores tips, advice and support on exercise, diet and fitness on our forums, so come and share your successes or challenges.